-Everyone who is registered in the National Registry as a resident in a Norwegian municipality is entitled to have a General Practitioner (GP; "fastlege" in Norwegian).
+Everyone who is registered in the National Population Register as a resident in a Norwegian municipality is entitled to have a General Practitioner (GP; "fastlege" in Norwegian).

 Persons who have D-numbers are not entitled to a GP, the only exceptions are the following groups, who are entitled to a GP:

 - Asylum seekers with D-numbers, and their families

 - NATO personnel with D-numbers and their families

 - Foreign personnel sent as representatives to Norway and their families